R3mmurd/Tetris/README.md

-# Tetris: A variation of the game.
-For beginner game developers.
+# Tetris

-This is an example of the classic game "Tetris" with some variants.
-For example, in the classic game, all of the pieces are made of four squares.
+This is a remake of the classic game [Tetris](https://en.wikipedia.org/wiki/Tetris) with some variants.
+In the classic game, all of the pieces are made of four squares.
 In this version (designed for a homework in the course "Programming Languages" by University of Washington) there are two five-squares pieces, a three-square piece and a cheat piece (one square).

-How to play?
+## How to play

 The game is designed for playing with the keyboard.

-The control keys are:
+Control keys are:

 - Left: move the current block a position to the left.
 - Right: move the current block a position to the right.